archit-manek/personal-blog/content/posts/football-pipeline-bronze-layer.md

 ## Logging and Monitoring

-Comprehensive logging ensures visibility into the ingestion process:
+Comprehensive logging ensures visibility into the ingestion process, an example:

 ```python
 # Open Data logging